-Before I explain Ash-e Reshteh, I must mention this point that what’s called Ash in Iranian cuisine is a food looking like a thick soup, mainly consisting of herbs and legumes.
+Before explaining Ash-e Reshteh, I must mention this point that what’s called Ash in Iranian cuisine is a food looking like a thick soup, mainly consisting of herbs and legumes.
 It’s the same for Ash-e Reshteh.
 What’s more here is reshteh, a kind of Persian noodle.
-This soup is one of the most delicious, popular, and well-known ones among Iranian soups, and is more preferred in winter.
+This soup is one of the most delicious, popular, and well-known ones among Iranian soups, and is preferred in winter.

-This Iranian thick soup is a delicacy which has a special position among Iranian foods in different Iranian events, ceremonies, or gatherings, specifically religious ones.
+This Iranian thick soup is a delicacy which has a special position among Iranian food and dishes in different Iranian events, ceremonies, or gatherings, specifically religious ones.
 It’s also commonly cooked and served in Nowruz gatherings.
 Some people believe that noodles in this soup symbolize good fortune and success for the following days of the new year.
 In addition, neighboring countries also have this soup in their cuisines just with some slight differences in the recipe.

 Ingredients for Ash-e Reshteh:

 - 1 cup chopped fresh dill leaves

 - 2 cups chopped fresh spinach (if unavailable, substituted with chard’s leaves

 - ½ cup rose coco beans, presoaked overnight

 - ½ cup red kidney beans, presoaked overnight

 - ½ cup lentils- 300 g.
 Persian reshteh (if unavailable, substituted with linguine)